 - Mood Swings

 Sometimes it is hard to realize when someone is suffering from substance abuse.
-Some signs of substance abuse may include the following:
+Some signs of needing holistic substance abuse treatment programs at a rehab center may include the following:

 - Mood swings